-3 steps to F&B recovery
+Three steps to F&B recovery: Food & beverage industry report

 The food and beverage (F&B) industry has been hit hard by COVID-19 and is now in a period of rapid adjustment and adaptation, with operators reorganising their restaurant offers and expanding their click & collect, kerbside and delivery options.
-In this special report, we talk to a range of leading F&B companies about food and beverage trends in 2020 and how they see the future of dining and what it will take to survive, stay open and succeed.
+In this updated three-part special food & beverage report, we talked to a range of leading F&B companies about food and beverage trends and how they see the future of dining and what it will take to survive, stay open and succeed.